Upma (1 Serving (120g)) and Tea with Milk (1 Teacup (6 Fl Oz))

 Monitor and Adjust

-Keep track of your blood sugar responses to different foods and adjust your meal components accordingly to find what works best for you.
+Keep track of your blood sugar levels after consuming these foods and adjust your diet as needed to find what works best for you.

 metabolic